MathiRa/react-track-spotify/README.md

 npm install

 ## Config
-In *.env* file you need a token to get data from the api.
-In the following page https://developer.spotify.com/console/get-search-item/?q=Muse&type=track%2Cartist&market=&limit=5&offset=10&include_external= you can get the token to get access per one hour.
+In *.env* file you need put the information from api spotify

 ## Run Project in localhost